sanic-org/sanic-guide/src/en/guide/best-practices/exceptions.md

 That time when that thing broke that other thing?
 That happened.

 ServerError: That time when that thing broke that other thing?
-That happened. while handling path /exc Traceback of __BASE__ (most recent call last):
+That happened. while handling path /exc Traceback of TestApp (most recent call last):

   ServerError: That time when that thing broke that other thing?
 That happened.
-    File /path/to/sanic/app.py, line 986, in handle_request
+    File /path/to/sanic/app.py, line 979, in handle_request
     response = await response

-    File /path/to/server.py, line 222, in exc
+    File /path/to/server.py, line 16, in handler
+    do_something(cause_error=True)

+    File /path/to/something.py, line 9, in do_something
     raise ServerError(
 ```